Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: Introduction

-\paragraph{Outline of the paper.} The paper is organised as follows: in Section 2 we recall some useful results about the kinetic equation \eqref{eq:LinBoltzrescaled} and the free transport equation.
-In Section 3 we will focus of the specular reflection boundary condition -- case for which the method we are developing in this paper takes its simplest form -- and we will prove Theorem \ref{thm:SR}.
-The Section 4 is devoted to the diffusive boundary condition and we will present our new proof of Theorem \ref{thm:Diff}.
-Finally, in Section 5 we will see that Theorem \ref{thm:Maxwell} comes as a corollary of the previous two theorems and then focus on the proof of well-posedness of \eqref{eq:LimpbMaxwell}, i.e. Theorem \ref{thm:MaxwellSWP}.
-We conclude this paper with Section 6 where we prove a lemma of convergence of test functions which is useful in the previous three sections, we chose to prove this lemma in a independent section to avoid repetitions and to emphasise on the convergence of operators in the other sections.
+\paragraph{Outline of the paper:} The paper is organised as follows: in Section 2 we recall some useful results about the kinetic equation \eqref{eq:LinBoltzrescaled} and the free transport equation in order to prove Theorem \ref{thm:SR} and Theorem \ref{thm:Diff}.
+In Section 3 we will see that Theorem \ref{thm:Maxwell} comes as a corollary of the previous two theorems and then focus on the proof of well-posedness of \eqref{eq:LimpbMaxwell}, i.e. Theorem \ref{thm:MaxwellSWP}.
+We conclude this paper with Appendix \ref{subsection:CVPhieps} where we prove a lemma of convergence of test functions which is useful in the previous three sections, we chose to prove this lemma in a independent section to avoid repetitions and to emphasise on the convergence of operators in the other sections.